dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 apply complex masking logic and then pass the output mask file to Grid-Stat in its configuration file.

-**Q. Grid-Stat - How do I set neighborhood methods boundaries?**

-A.
-When computing fractions skill score, MET uses the "vld_thresh" setting in the configuration file to decide how to handle data along the edge of the domain.
-Let us say it is computing a fractional coverage field using a 5x5 neighborhood and it is at the edge of the domain.
-15 points contain valid data and 10 points are outside the domain.
-Grid-Stat computes the valid data ratio as 15/25 = 0.6.
-Then it applies the valid data threshold.
-Suppose vld_thresh = 0.5.
-Since 0.6 > 0.5 MET will compute a fractional coverage value for that point using the 15 valid data points.
-Next suppose vld_thresh = 1.0.
-Since 0.6 is less than 1.0, MET will just skip that point by setting it to bad data.

-Setting vld_thresh = 1.0 will ensure that FSS will only be computed at points where all NxN values contain valid data.
-Setting it to 0.5 only requires half of them.

-Using grid_stat to evaluate precipitation, whose minimum value should be 0.
-If the thresholding of the data greater-than-or-equal-to 0 (>= 0), that will always evaluate to true for precipitation.
-Consider using strictly greater-than 0 (>0) instead.

 **Q. Grid-Stat - How do I use neighborhood methods to compute fraction skill score?**

 A.
-It is possible to compute the fractions skill score for comparing forecast and observed thunderstorms.
+A common application of fraction skill score (FSS) is comparing forecast and observed thunderstorms.
 When computing FSS, first threshold the fields to define events and non-events.
 Then look at successively larger and larger areas around each grid point to see how the forecast event frequency compares to the observed event frequency.
-Applying this to thunderstorms would be reasonable.

-Also, applying it to rainfall (and monsoons) would be fine.
+Applying this method to rainfall (and monsoons) is also reasonable.
 Keep in mind that Grid-Stat is the tool that computes FSS.
 Grid-Stat will need to be run once for each evaluation time.
 As an example, evaluating once per day, run Grid-Stat 122 times for the 122 days of a monsoon season.
 This will result in 122 FSS values.
 These can be viewed as a time series, or the Stat-Analysis tool could be used to aggregate them together into a single FSS value, like this:

 .. code-block:: none